Getting Started with SFTP (Offline Data Hosting)

 Getting Connected

-SurePay operates in two environments: a Sandbox environment (ACC) and a production (PRD) environment.
+SurePay operates in two environments: a Pre-Production (Acceptance) environment (ACC) and a Production (PRD) environment.

-• Initially, the connection is established to the Sandbox environment: This serves as a mid-stage process to guarantee that the data provided by the customer and the quality of the responses are processed as expected.
+• Initially, the connection is established with the Pre-Production environment.
+This serves as an intermediate step to ensure that the data provided by the PSP and the quality of the responses are processed as expected.

-• This onboarding process is the same for both environments.
-After completing the connection for the test environment, the same steps have to be followed to enable the connection on the Production environment.
+• The onboarding process is the same for both environments.
+After completing the connection for the Pre-Production environment, the same steps must be followed to enable the connection to the Production environment. image

-1. For the connection to be established, it will be necessary to set you up on MSafe, which will facilitate the secure transfer of keys and customer credentials.
-Please ensure that you have provided your contact information (Name - Email - Phone number) to service@SurePay.nl.
+1. Establish the connection: you will need to be set up on MSafe, which facilitates the secure transfer of keys and credentials.
+Please provide your contact information (Name, Email, and Phone number) to service@SurePay.nl.

-1. After we set you up on MSafe, you will receive an email from MSafe confirming that you have been added to the shared folder.
+• Once you’ve been set up on MSafe, you will receive an email confirmation from MSafe, notifying you that you’ve been added to the shared folder.

-1. To establish the connection, we'll require a public key from you: one for SSH (public) key.
+• To complete the connection setup, we will need a public key from you: specifically, an SSH public key.

-1. SSH key creation: SSH keys refer to a pair of cryptographic keys used for secure communication and authentication between the bank and SurePay's systems.
+2. Create the SSH key: SSH keys consist of a pair of cryptographic keys used for secure communication and authentication between the PSP and SurePay's systems.

 Command for SSH Key generation